FAPC serves up food safety tips for the Thanksgiving table

 - Reheat leftovers to 165 degrees Fahrenheit throughout or until steaming hot.
 Soups, sauces and gravies should be brought to a rolling boil for at least one minute.

 - Never taste leftover food that looks or smells strange.
 When in doubt, throw it out.

-FAPC, a part of OSU’s Division of Agricultural Sciences and Natural Resources, helps to discover, develop and deliver technical and business information that will stimulate and support the growth of value-added food and agricultural products and processing in Oklahoma.
+FAPC, a part of the OSU Division of Agricultural Sciences and Natural Resources, helps to discover, develop and deliver technical and business information that stimulates and supports the growth of value-added food and agricultural products and processing in Oklahoma.